 In this article we talk about violent vehicle theft in California.
 Here we explain the elements that constitute this crime, the sanctions, the possible defenses and offer some examples.

-If you were charged with a violent vehicle theft charge, call now for a free consultation.
+If you were charged with a violent vehicle theft charge, call now for a professional consultation.
 Our Los Angeles theft attorneys can help you fight this charge.

 The crime of vehicle theft is criminalized in the California Penal Code, Section 211 PC.
 Taking under duress, threats or by force another person’s motor vehicle is illegal.
 This crime is sanctioned under state law with prison terms and fines.